Asheville Quilt Guild’s Member Bees

-We meet the first Saturday of the month, from 9:30am – mid-afternoon at 192 Swannanoa River Road.
+We meet the third Saturday of the month, from 9:30am – mid-afternoon at 192 Swannanoa River Road.
 We will have tables for sewing machines, where we can work on our own quilts, or collaboratively.
 We also plan to discuss topics of interest, and anyone can make a suggestion.

 Our focus is on designing and making Wearable Art.
 We meet once a month.
 Contact: Elaine Zinn at 828-350-1230 or Julie Simpson at 828-658-8180 for information.

 Meetings held 2nd & 4th Wednesday of each month at member’s homes, 1-3 p.m.
 Our objective is to get to know each other better, to share quilting questions and information, and to occasionally do a group project.
 Contact: Joan Tolley, 828-669-4563, firstname.lastname@example.org for more information.

 FIBER ARTS ALLIANCE (Art Quilting) GROUP

 Anyone interested in art quilts is invited to join.
 We meet the 1st Tuesday of the month, bag lunch starting at noon, business meeting at 12:30 with show and tell and program from 1:00-3:00 p.m. at Skyland Fire Station at 9 Miller Road in South Asheville.
 Contact: Julie Bagamary: email@example.com.